ambition of CHARLES VICARAGE PACE 1870 - 1926

 from 1997 PACE Network posting

-from descendent in Pennsylvania
+from PACE descendent in Pennsylvania

 use "TIPTON" as search word